raviroshanmehta/kafka-ms-fastify/README.md

 # kafka-ms-fastify
 Fastify Microservice Setup with Apache Kafka

-This git is part for an blog [NodeJS Microservice with Fastify and Kafka](https://medium.com/@raviroshanmehta/nodejs-microservice-with-fastify-and-kafka-14e104c49184)
+This git is part for a blog [NodeJS Microservice with Fastify and Kafka](https://medium.com/@raviroshanmehta/nodejs-microservice-with-fastify-and-kafka-14e104c49184)

 ## How to run